Mortgage deposits: How much deposit do I need to buy a house?

 Mortgage deposit calculator

-If you’re not yet sure how much you’ll need to save to purchase your dream home, we have a mortgage calculator that can help to give you an idea.
+If you’re not yet sure how much you’ll need to save to purchase your dream home, we have a house deposit calculator that can help to give you an idea.

 If you’re in the process of saving for a house, it’s normal to feel overwhelmed.
 Buying a property is likely to be one of the biggest investments you ever make, so preparing for it can take a lot of time and planning.
 Though, if you’re able to set realistic goals and stay focused, saving up a house deposit is doable.